bcgov/queue-management/README.md

 Additional information can be found in the [documention](documentation/Readme.md) folder.

-## Goals/Roadmap

-Currently onboarding to all of our sites.
-Next major updates include:

-- Room Booking component
-- Service Appointments

 ## Getting Help or Reporting an Issue

 To report bugs/issues/feature requests, please file an [issue](../../issues).